Reactive-Network/documentation/docs/docs/faq.md

 **What is the Reactive Network physically?**

 The Reactive Network is a fork of Geth, compatible with the Ethereum Virtual Machine, and operates on a Proof of Stake protocol using Prism.
 It generates blocks approximately every 3 seconds.
 A Reactive Network node subscribes to other ecosystems' nodes via WebSocket and monitors the `newheads` event.
-When triggered, the node obtains transaction receipts, searches for subscribers within the Reactive Network, and propagates event logs to their ReactVMs.
-The state of the Reactive Network is determined by the collective states of ReactVMs and their connections to external blockchains.
+When triggered, the node obtains transaction receipts, searches for subscribers within the Reactive Network, and propagates event logs to their reactVMs.
+The state of the Reactive Network is determined by the collective states of reactVMs and their connections to external blockchains.

 **How is the Reactive Network different from Geth?**

 The Reactive Network can listen to other blockchains by subscribing to their event logs.
-It uses event logs from different blockchains to identify Reactive Smart Contracts subscribed to various topics, execute their logic, and propagate results.
+It uses event logs from different blockchains to identify reactive contracts subscribed to various topics, execute their logic, and propagate results.
 This computation occurs outside the main layer, making the process more cost-effective.

-**Are there any nuances to the Reactive Network system?**
+**Is there any nuance to the Reactive Network?**

 Simply increasing the gas limit for blocks would compromise decentralization, leading to fewer validators.
-The Reactive Network includes an additional layer called ReactVM to manage computations while maintaining decentralization.
+The Reactive Network includes an additional layer called reactVM to manage computations while maintaining decentralization.

 **What is meant by a dual-state environment?**

-Each Reactive Smart Contract operates in a dual-state environment with two instances initialized in the constructor.
-The ReactVM instance updates its state based on events, while the Reactive Network instance updates its state through manual function calls.
+Each reactive contract operates in a dual-state environment with two instances initialized in the constructor.
+The reactVM instance updates its state based on events, while the Reactive Network instance updates its state through manual function calls.

-**Why does Reactive have two contract copies, one in the Reactive Network and another in the RVM?
-Why use this architecture?**
+**Why do we always have two contract copies — in the Reactive Network and reactVM?**

 The architecture enables parallel transaction execution.
 The Ethereum Virtual Machine (EVM) is single-threaded, processing commands one at a time.
-To overcome this limitation, the Reactive Network uses RVMs (Reactive Virtual Machines) which execute independently and in parallel.
-Each contract copy in this architecture handles its own state and execution context, allowing for more efficient processing.
+To overcome this limitation, the Reactive Network uses reactVMs which execute independently and in parallel.
+Each contract copy in this architecture handles its own state and execution context.

 ## Subscriptions

 **Are subscriptions to one or multiple events from different chain IDs allowed?**

-Yes, users can subscribe to events from all chains with a single subscription by specifying the chain ID as `0`.
-Note: Use either `REACTIVE_IGNORE` for topics 0-3 or `0` for the chain ID and contact address, but not both together.
+Yes, users can subscribe to events from all chains with a single subscription by specifying the chain ID as `uint256(0)`.
+Note: Use either `REACTIVE_IGNORE` for topics 0-3 or `uint256(0)` for the chain ID and `addres(0)` for contact address, but not altogether.
 Subscribing to events from all chains and all contracts simultaneously is not allowed, nor is subscribing to all events from only one chain, as it is considered unnecessary.

-**Are identical subscriptions allowed, and if so, why?**
+**Are identical subscriptions allowed.
+Why?**

 Duplicate subscriptions are allowed but function as a single subscription.
 Users are charged for each transaction they send to the system contract.
 Preventing duplicate subscriptions in the system contract is costly due to EVM storage limitations.
 Therefore, to keep costs manageable, duplicate subscriptions are permitted.